dciabrin/ngdevkit/README-msys2.md

     C:\msys64

-MSYS2 has two different runtimes:
+MSYS2 has many different [environments][subsys], among which:
-  - The MSYS2 runtime, which is a minimal POSIX-like environment
+  - The MSYS environment, which contains all the base UNIX-like tools under /usr and is special in that it is always active.
-  - The MinGW-w64 runtime, which is the full Windows-native runtime
+  - The UCRT64 environment, which builds on top of the MSYS environment and provides only Windows-native binaries under /ucrt64/bin

-Ngdevkit is built for Windows, so it targets the MinGW-w64 runtime.
-However, in order to compile it successfully, you still need to run the compilation in the MSYS2 runtime, as this runtime will deal automatically with file path translation from POSIX to Windows.

-Start a MSYS2 shell by running "MSYS2 MSYS" from the Start menu.
+Ngdevkit is built for Windows with no MSYS2/Unix dependencies in mind, so it targets the UCRT64.
+In order to compile it successfully, you must be running a shell under the UCRT64 environment.
+You can start the shell by running "MSYS2 UCRT64" from the Start menu.
 Alternatively, you can also start the shell from `cmd.exe` or from PowerShell with:

+    set MSYSTEM=UCRT64
     C:\msys64\usr\bin\bash.exe -l

-Once you are in a MSYS2 shell, make sure your MSYS2 installation is up-to-date with:
+Once you are in a MSYS2 shell, make sure your MSYS2 installation is up-to-date and pacboy is available:

     pacman -Syuu
+    pacman -S pactoys
+    pacboy -S msys2-w32api-runtime
+    exit

+Package `msys2-w32api-runtime` sometimes requires you to restart your shell after installation/upgrade, so it's easier to do it all the time and restart a new one from there.

 ## Compiling the devkit

-In a MSYS2 shell, first install all the ngdevkit dependencies:
+In a new shell running in the UCRT64 environment, first install all the ngdevkit dependencies:

-    pacman -S git msys2-runtime-devel mingw-w64-x86_64-toolchain
-    pacman -S msys2-w32api-headers msys2-w32api-runtime windows-default-manifest
+    pacboy -S msys2-w32api-runtime windows-default-manifest
+    pacboy -S msys2-runtime-devel msys2-w32api-headers
-    pacman -S autoconf autoconf-archive automake pkgconf make tar zip unzip pacman -S mingw-w64-x86_64-zlib mingw-w64-x86_64-SDL2 mingw-w64-x86_64-glew mingw-w64-x86_64-nsis
-    pacman -S gmp-devel isl-devel mpc-devel mpfr-devel texinfo pacman -S flex bison expat gettext ncurses-devel zlib-devel mingw-w64-x86_64-boost
+    pacboy -S autoconf autoconf-archive automake pkgconf make tar zip unzip pacboy -S git flex bison expat gettext ncurses-devel zlib-devel pacboy -S gmp-devel isl-devel mpc-devel mpfr-devel texinfo pacboy -S python:u python-pygame:u toolchain:u zlib:u SDL2:u glew:u boost:u
     # dependencies for the example ROMs
-    pacman -S rsync mingw-w64-x86_64-sox mingw-w64-x86_64-imagemagick
+    pacboy -S rsync sox:u imagemagick:u

 You can now compile the entire devkit.
-You just have to pass the location of the Python 3 distribution you downloaded earlier to the configure script.
-Note that the path has to be passed in the MSYS2 path format:
+The latest ngdevkit's autoconf script should detect the location of all dependencies (python, pygame...) automatically, as long as you're running it in a UCRT64 environment as required.

     autoreconf -iv
-    ./configure --prefix=$PWD/local --enable-msys2 --with-python=/c/Users/ngdevkit/AppData/Local/Programs/Python/Python39/python
+    ./configure --prefix=$PWD/local
     make
     make install

-The most tedious part is over! you then need to configure your environment to add the built binaries to your `PATH`.
-You can do so automatically with:
+The most tedious part is over!
+You can now configure your environment to add the built binaries to your `PATH` and start experimenting with the devkit and build the example ROMs:

     eval $(make shellinit)

-Congratulations!
-You are now ready to experiment with the devkit and build the example ROMs:

     cd examples
-    # make sure the environment variable are set
-    eval $(make shellinit)
-    # ensure Windows-native binaries are available in PATH
-    export PATH=/mingw64/bin:$PATH
-    autoreconf -I/mingw64/share/aclocal -iv
-    # build the example ROMs
+    # build the example ROMs (make sure you're still in a UCRT64 shell)
-    ./configure --enable-msys2 --with-python=/c/Users/ngdevkit/AppData/Local/Programs/Python/Python39/python
+    ./configure
     make

 Look at [the main README](README.md) file for more details on